CMakePP/CMaize/docs/src/background/terminology.rst

       A Graphical User Interface (GUI) is a mechanism for a user to interact with a program via a traditional window-based environment.

+   HPC
+      High-performance computing (HPC) refers to developing and running highly optimized software, typically on supercomputers.
+The key differences, compared to traditional software, are the level of optimization and the power of the computers the software runs on.
+Many traditional applications involve algorithms of low computational complexity and thus run quickly on consumer commodity hardware, with relatively little optimization.
+HPC applications, however, typically involve computational algorithms which have computational complexity orders of magnitude more expensive than the algorithms found in traditional software.
+In order for HPC applications to obtain answers in a reasonable amount of wall time, the software must usually be run on cutting-edge hardware and optimized to obtain so as to obtain near peak performance on that hardware.

    KWARGS
       Short for "keyword arguments".
 The term "kwargs" is widely used in Python communities.
 We've borrowed the term here for referring to how many modern CMake functions accept their arguments as key/value pairs.